Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [I.3] Vracela se slavná historie římského panství nad Jerusalemem.
 Vězně vyváděli i představovali je před Piláty roku 1914tého dolů do přízemku.
 A vyšetřující soudcové, Piláti nové doby, místo aby si čestně myli ruce, posílali si pro papriku a plzeňské pivo k Teissigovi a odevzdávali nové a nové žaloby na státní návladnictví.

-Prokop Švejk is here at c.k. zemský co trestní soud mentioned in passing by Švejk when referring to his parents.
-They are mentioned again in [II.5], and it is only then their full names are revealed and it transpires that they are from Dražov.
+is here at c.k. zemský co trestní soud mentioned in passing by Švejk when referring to his parents.
+They are mentioned again in [II.5], and it is only then their full names are revealed.
+It also transpires that they are from Dražov.
+His father was a bailiff.

 Quote(s) from the novel